isomerpages/moe-oasispri/_oasis-family/Parents/Parents' Voices.md

      style="width:100%">
 <figcaption> <strong> Koh Shiang Phing, Anna</strong> </figcaption>
 </figure>
-<p>Initially, I thought that Oasis Pri Sch is just a neighbourhood school but I start to realize it is more than that.I am a PV so I am able to have opportunities to work with teachers and the school.
+<p>Initially, I thought that Oasis Pri Sch is just a neighbourhood school but I start to realize it is more than that.
+I am a PV so I am able to have opportunities to work with teachers and the school.
 I discovered their passion, care, thoughtfulness, and hard work to help every child.
 All my 3 children are very happy with the school.They love all their teachers and are always looking forward to go back to school after the holidays.Thumbs up for Oasis Pri Sch!</p>

 <figure>